roland-dubois/aframe-meetup-nyc/merrywebxr2019/index.md

 <img src="assets/snowglobe.png" alt="Snowglobe Preview" style="width: 90%; box-shadow: 0 5px 15px rgba(0,0,0,0.15);"/>

-For this years holiday season Roland Dubois from A-Frame NYC and Chris Lowery from Fasility are presenting an interactive XR snowglobe experience.
+##### For this years holiday season Roland Dubois (#A-Frame_NYC) and Chris Lowery (@Fasility_VR) are presenting an interactive XR snowglobe experience.

 Press the button to change views: from snowglobe outside-in, to the center of the village inside-out or catching a ride on the train, you pick your immersive perspective.

 Looks complicated?
 Not at all, the entire project is built with simple A-Frame primitives.
 See below all the pieces , dissect, recreate, mix, and match to create your own snowed-in winter village.

-Share this snowglobe or even better, share your creations under the hashtag #MerryWebXR and celebrate with us the release of A-Frame 1.0, the support of the WebXR API in major browsers, and the bright future of the immersive web.
+Share this snowglobe or even better, share your creations under the hashtag *#MerryWebXR* and celebrate with us the release of A-Frame 1.0, the support of the WebXR API in major browsers, and the bright future of the immersive web.

 Happy holidays and a Happy New Year 2020!

-Roland Dubois & Chris Lowery
+##### Roland Dubois & Chris Lowery

 ---